gastonoterom/gastonotero-hugo/content/projects/notes-from-the-library-of-babel.md

 ---
 id: library-of-babel
-title: "Notes from the Library of Babel: Counter Culture in the Gen-AI Era"
+title: "Notes from the Library of Babel"
 description: "Notes From the Library of Babel: Counter Culture in the Gen-AI Era"
 author: Gaston Otero
 date: "2025-06-04"